Active Directory Integration¶

 What AD Integration DOES NOT Provide¶

-We find that the granular permissions that PolicyStat allows almost never exist as attributes or security groups in an existing Active Directory implementation.
-These permissions are also fairly fluid and difficult to define at the start of a new PolicyStat implementation, so requiring IT to mirror this structure in AD actually puts a burden on both parties and slows things down.
-Also, because only users who need to edit policies actually need special permissions, even for a facility with thousands of actual “users,” only 100-200 might need any permission management.
+We find that the granular permissions that PolicyStat allows do not correspond to attributes or security groups in an existing Active Directory implementation.
+These permissions are also fairly fluid and difficult to define at the start of a new PolicyStat implementation, so requiring IT to mirror this structure in AD actually puts a burden on both parties and slows down the integration process.
+A facility with thousands of actual “users” may only require permission management for 100 - 200 users.

 Choosing an AD Connectivity Integration Method¶

-There are two available connectivity options for performing an Active Directory integration, all of which utilize the LDAP protocol.
+There are two available connectivity options for performing an Active Directory integration, both of which utilize the LDAP protocol.

 Price quote available upon request

-With this option, your IT department provides an LDAP account with read-only access to your tree of users and also exposes an SSL-secured LDAP port to each of PolicyStat’s six IP addresses.
-This connection is secured via whichever certificates you choose.
+With this option, your IT department provides an LDAP account with read-only access to your tree of users and exposes an SSL-secured LDAP port to each of PolicyStat’s six IP addresses.
+This connection is secured by any certificate that you choose.
 This option is generally quickest for organizations that already expose LDAP over SSL (LDAPS) to other applications.

 Option B: Site-to-Site Virtual Private Network (VPN)¶